Regulations covering minimum wages and statutory pay apply to almost every business.

 2.2 There are two rates of SMP.

-- A woman entitled to SMP receives the higher rate, equal to 90% of her average weekly earnings if more than £136.78 per week for the first six weeks.
+- SMP is equal to 90% of her average weekly earnings if more than £139.58 per week for the first six weeks.

-- She then moves to a fixed rate of £136.78 or 90% of her average earnings if lower for up to 33 more weeks.
-These are set rates and are not altered in the case of multiple births.
+- It is then paid at £139.58 per week or 90% of her average earnings if lower for up to 33 more weeks.
+These rates are not increased in the case of multiple births.

-- The level of SMP has to be recalculated if a pay rise takes effect at any time between the start of the reference period and the end of the maternity leave, both ordinary and additional.
+- SMP has to be recalculated if a pay rise takes effect during the maternity leave.

 2.3 Employees not entitled to SMP may qualify for maternity allowance (see 3).

-2.4 The Government compensates employers for making SMP payments.
+2.4 The Government compensates employers for making statutory payments to new parents.

-- Larger employers can reclaim 92% of the gross SMP paid.
+- Larger employers can reclaim 92% of the gross amounts paid.

-You can claim back the SMP by making deductions from the NICs you usually forward to HMRC.
+- Amounts are claimed back by making deductions from the NICs payable to HMRC.

-You must maintain detailed records of SMP and keep them for at least three years.
+You must maintain detailed records and keep them for at least three years.

 2.5 SMP stops if the employee is taken into custody, or dies.